Vadakkunnathan Temple: Legend

-According to some other accounts, Varuna asked Parashurama to hurl his axe into the sea.
 Parashurama now wanted to consecrate this new land.
-So he went to Mount Kailasa to his guru, Lord Shiva and requested him to take abode in Kerala and thereby bless the region.
-Shri Shiva accompanied by his wife Parvati, his sons Ganesha and Subrahmanya and his parashadas went along with Parashurama, to oblige his disciple.
+So he went to Mount Kailasa to his guru, the god Shiva and requested him to take abode in Kerala and thereby bless the region.
+Shiva accompanied by his wife Parvati, his sons Ganesha and Subrahmanya and his routinue went along with Parashurama, to oblige his disciple.
 Shiva stopped at a spot, which is now Thrissur, for his seat.
-Later he and his party disappeared and Parashurama saw a bright and radiant Shiva lingam (non-anthropomorphic icon of Shiva) at the foot of a huge banyan tree.
+Later he and his party disappeared and Parashurama saw a bright and radiant Lingam (non-anthropomorphic icon of Shiva) at the foot of a huge banyan tree.
 This place where Shiva manifested his presence as a lingam is known in Sanskrit as the Sri Moola Sthana.

 For sometime, the lingam remained at Sri Moola Sthana at the foot of a huge banyan tree.
 The ruler of Cochin Kingdom then decided to shift the lingam to a more appropriate place and construct a temple around it.
 Arrangements were soon made for the new installation.
 But there was an initial difficulty.
 The lingam could not be removed without cutting off a large part of the banyan tree.
 This created the risk of damaging the lingam due to falling branches.
-As the ruler and the others remained confounded, the Yogatirippadu came forward with a solution.
+As the ruler remained confounded, the Yogatirippadu came forward with a solution.
 He lay over the lingam so as to cover it completely with his body and asked the men to cut the tree.
 The cutting began and to everyone's astonishment, not a single branch of the tree fell anywhere near the deity.
 The deity was moved according to prescribed rituals and installed in the new place where it remains to this day.
 Subsequently, a temple was built around the deity, according to the rules specified in the Shastras.

 History

 The temple was built at the time of Perumthachan from Parayi petta panthirukulam.
 It is said that Perumthachan lived during the second century; so the Koothambalam may be more than 1,600 years old.
 According to Malayalam historian V. V. K. Valath, the temple was a pre-Dravidian Kavu (shrine).
-In the early days, Paramekkavu Bhagavathi was also situated inside the Vadakkunnathan temple.
+In the early days, Paramekkavu Bhagavathi shrine was also situated inside the Vadakkunnathan temple.
 Subsequently, a new temple was built outside and the idol of the goddess was moved to that location.
 For comparison, Koodalmanikyam Temple, Kodungallur Bhagavathy Temple and Ammathiruvadi Temple, Urakam are older than the Vadakkunnathan temple, according to temple documents.

 Some suggest that there have also been influences from Buddhist and Jain temples.